dooco/pp4/README.md

 ### The strategy plane
 Minimum requirements:

-Visitor doesn't need to login to view content but is restricted on adding comments and posting.
+Visitor doesn't need to login to view content but is restricted on adding comments, likes and posting.
 The user must be able to sign in and sign out of the site allowing extra functionality.
 Admin should see be able to access the admin panel with admin username and password.
 There must be a way to manage user posts with full Create / Read / Update / Delete functionality.